khaitheguy/terrain-generation/README.md

 The three scripts are all separate versions of the terrain generator with different features and they can each run independently.

 - island.py
-A height map is generated using the perlin noise function and terrain features are generated based on generation.
+A height map is generated using the perlin noise function and terrain features are generated based on elevation.

 - island2.py
 Similar to island.py, but islands cluster around the centre.